Home America Beneath the Noise Writing Photography Collaborate About Contact

 The natural human instinct, faced with such a profound contradiction, is to seek comfort.
 We want to believe that the charm of King Street is separate from the horrors of the Slave Mart.

-However, this, too, is a form of Destructive Amnesia.
-It is the intellectual insult that suggests we are incapable of holding two truths at once.
+This, too, is a form of Destructive Amnesia.
 In this case, Charleston is magnificent, and its magnificence is inextricable from its violence centuries ago.

 The message these places send is clear: The history we try to sanitize is the ground we stand on.
 You cannot rebuild a community by simply paving over the ashes of its trauma and hoping no one notices the scar tissue beneath.
 Yet, as a nation, that is precisely the strategy that many embrace.